avhou/dne/report-markdown/dne-report.md

 # Goal

 In this paper, we focus on time-series forecasting using transformer-based approaches.
-We introduce one novel attention mechanism using Fourier analysis and aim to compare it to different existing attention mechanisms in order to determine which attention mechanism performs best in capturing the outcome of past events.
+We aim to compare different attention mechanism and determine which mechanism best captures the outcome of past events.
 We formulate a first research question:

-> **RQ 1 : When comparing regular self-attention, convoluted self-attention, right-padded convoluted self-attention and fast-fourier-transform-based self-attention, which mechanism best predicts future values using root mean square error (RMSE) as metric?**
+> **RQ 1 : When comparing the different attention mechanisms, which mechanism best predicts future values using root mean square error (RMSE) as metric?**

 We used the Elia dataset for our experiments, the dataset is fully described in [the dataset description section](#sec:dataset).
 In addition to the time series data, it includes predictions for both the next day and the next week.
 Consequently we formulate a second research question: